kiranbakale/AMI-Readme/docs/environment_prep.md

   - Note that you need the project's [ID](https://support.google.com/googleapi/answer/7014113?hl=en) here and not the name.
 This can be seen on the home page for the project.
 - Now login as the Service Account user via its key created in the last step - `gcloud auth activate-service-account --key-file=serviceaccount-<project-name>.json`
 - Proceed to add the project's public SSH key to the account - `gcloud compute os-login ssh-keys add --key-file=<SSH key>.pub`
 - Next you need to get the actual Service Account SSH username.
 This is in the format of `sa_<ID>`.
-The ID can be obtained with the following command - `gcloud iam service-accounts describe gitlab-qa@<project-id>.iam.gserviceaccount.com --format='value(uniqueId)'`.
-Take a note of this ID for for use with Ansible later in these docs.
+The ID can be obtained with the following command - `echo "sa_$(gcloud iam service-accounts describe <service_account_username>@<project-id>.iam.gserviceaccount.com --format='value(uniqueId)')"`.
+Take a note of this username for for use with Ansible later in these docs.
-- Finish with switching gcloud back to be logged in as your account `gcloud config set account <account-email-address>`
+- Finish with switching gcloud back to be logged in as your account `gcloud config set account <account-email-address>`, where the email address to use would be your own.

 SSH access should now be enabled on the Service Account and this will be used by Ansible to SSH login to each VM.
 More info on OS Login and how it's configured can be found in this [blog post by Alex Dzyoba](https://alex.dzyoba.com/blog/gcp-ansible-service-account/).